Engineering Project Management MSc

 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

 Francis Babayemi has been a Sessional Lecturer at LSBU since 2008.
 Francis divides his time between working at LSBU and working at the Department of Health, where he works as a Digital Operations Manager.

 James works as part of the Nathi Puri Institute team within LSBU and is a passionate product designer with interests in many technical areas and markets.

 - Online course material

 - Study block attendance with lectures, tutorials and practical workshops

 Academic support is provided through personal tutoring, one-to-one meetings with the course director and e-learning, including the University's moodle software which allows online access to key texts and resources.

-- A first degree (2:2 or higher) in a relevant engineering subject such as mechanical, petroleum, chemical or electrical and electronic engineering; or
+- A first degree (2:2 or higher) in an engineering or related subject such as mechanical, petroleum, chemical or electrical, electronic engineering, computing and IT; or

 - A first degree (2:2 or higher) in a non-engineering subject with some practical experience in engineering project management; or